Info for companies about cosmetics

 Important criteria for the delimitation can be found primarily in the decisions of the European Court of Justice (ECJ).

-The European Commission has published a guide on borderline products in cosmetic products, which was developed together with the Member States and addresses different products.
-This is updated regularly: Borderline products manual on the scope of application of the Cosmetics Regulation (EC) No 1223/2009 (Art.
-2(1)(a)) (September 2020, version 5.2).
+The European Commission has published a guideline on borderline products for cosmetic products, which was developed together with the Member States and deals with different products.
+This is updated regularly: MANUAL ON THE SCOPE OF APPLICATION OF THE COSMETICS DIRECTIVE 76/768/EEC (ART.
+2(1)(A)) VERSION 5.5 (JUNE 2025)

-There are two documents on the distinction between hand cleansers and hand disinfectants
+There are two documents on the distinction between hand cleaners and hand sanitisers

 Further Guidance Documents on "Borderlines" can be found here.